ayunker/ayunker.github.io/_posts/2019-01-20-intelligentsia-kurimi-ethiopia.md

 **Thoughts**
 Very tasty, light and bright.
-My first African of the season and I'm happy to be back.
+My first African coffee of the season and I'm happy to be back.
 Nice light fruit notes as it goes down.

 **Brew Method**